 Mystery is elusive in our day and age.
 Perhaps that’s what makes us hungrier than ever for stories that keep us on the edge of our seats and intrigue us with twists and turns that we can’t possibly anticipate.

 Firstly an admission.
-I had mistakenly assumed that Australian author Megan Goldin’s debut was set in Australia.
+I had mistakenly assumed that Australian author Megan Goldin’s debut The Girl in Kellers Way was set in Australia.
 Quickly realising the atmospheric setting was a college town in the United States, I scolded myself for slipping into narrow-minded thinking.
 Many of my favourite novels written by Australian authors are set in locations other than Australia.

 Secondly, look past the use of ‘Girl’ in the title because this novel features women and very gritty adult issues.